amir-yazdani/personal-webpage/content/publication/ICROM2013-Tripteron/index.md

 +++
-title = "On The Inverse Dynamic Problem of a 3-PRRR Parallel Manipulator, Rhe Tripteron" date = 2013-09-01T00:00:00 draft = false
+title = "On The Inverse Dynamic Problem of a 3-PRRR Parallel Manipulator, The Tripteron" date = 2013-09-01T00:00:00 draft = false